gmatilde/SGN/README.md

 0. [Results](#results)

 ### Introduction
-This repository contains an efficient and flexible implementation of SGN method for training deep neural networks as described in the paper "On the Promise of the Stochastic Generalized Gauss-Newton Method for Training DNNs".
+This repository contains an efficient and flexible implementation of SGN method for training deep neural networks as described in the paper "On the Promise of the Stochastic Generalized Gauss-Newton Method for Training DNNs" (https://arxiv.org/pdf/2006.02409.pdf).

 ### Why Theano
 Despite the undisputable popularity of Tensorflow and Pytorch as deep learning frameworks, only Theano allows an efficient and fully optimized computation of some operations such as Jacobian-vector, vector-Jacobian and Hessian-vector products (see the Theano awesome documentation at http://deeplearning.net/software/theano/tutorial/gradients.html).
 Since the numerical performance of SGN highly relies on the computational efficiency of such operations, here we go with a Theano implementation! :stuck_out_tongue_winking_eye: